precice/precice.github.io/pages/community/precice-workshop-2023.md

 Ticket prices:

-- For members of universities and public research institutes: 300€ (early), 450€ (late)
+- For members of universities and publicly-funded research institutes (any country): 300€ (early), 450€ (late)
 - For all other participants: 600€ (early), 900€ (late)

 The ticket includes access to the hands-on preCICE course, all talks, the consulting/user-support sessions (during the workshop and the post-workshop session on March 31st), invited dinner on February 14, as well as lunch and coffee breaks on all days.